CDLUC3/mrt-doc/design/content-ingest-2024/README.md

 The PalMu ingest code might also be informative.

 ## Workspace Code

+We are simulating campus depositor activity from this environment.
+We should use this environment as a test ground to validate the depositor tools that we provide to campuses.

 ### Ingest Tools
 A generic library of code should be written to facilitate the creation of ingest manifests within this environment.